kaoutharmsafri/cvapp/README.md

-END to END ML project
+# END to END ML project
+## App with db from azure and deployed on docker

 orange color : #fb4c1c
 grey color : #383535